-The Office of Student Conduct is obligated to move forward with all disciplinary matters as soon as it has collected sufficient information to do so, working under the preponderance of evidence standard for proof (51%- more likely than not).
+The Office of Student Conduct is obligated to move forward with all disciplinary matters as soon as it has collected sufficient information to do so, working under the preponderance of evidence standard for proof.
 The College is not required to defer to the timeline of the criminal courts and will not typically grant requests made on this basis.
-The role of The College is to determine if whether or not a student violated The Code of Student Conduct and connect its students with the appropriate consequence(s) and educational intervention(s) to repair harm done to the community and/or themselves.
+The role of The College is to determine if whether or not a student violated The Code of Student Conduct and connect its students with the appropriate outcome(s) and educational intervention(s) to repair harm done to the community and/or themselves.

 My student’s charges were dropped by the District Attorney; will they also be dropped by The College at Brockport?

 No. The student conduct process is separate from the criminal court processes.
 Your student’s conduct case will be processed regardless of what happens with their criminal proceedings.

 Can I be present during my student’s conduct hearing process?

 Students may choose an advisor to support and guide them through the student conduct process, including any preliminary meetings and Administrative or a Conduct Board Hearing.
 Students have the right to an advisor of their choosing.
 An advisor or attorney may speak privately with their advisee during the student conduct proceedings.
 Advisors or attorneys may act as a consultant for the student, but may not speak on behalf of the student.
 Students are responsible for presenting their perspective while participating in a meeting or hearing.
 While parents and others may assist the student in preparing their presentation, only the student may present the information.
 Under the discretion of the student conduct officer, other parties, including advisors, may be excluded from participating in any part of the process, especially if the advisor is being disruptive.

 How can I best support my student in this process?